merlintxu/flujosOK/docs/modules.md

 ## Admin scripts
 The `admin` directory provides a small web dashboard implemented with PHP scripts.
 These pages manage authentication, generate tokens, trigger synchronizations and render HTML views for configuration tasks.

+The admin utilities load a lightweight bootstrap file located at `app/bootstrap/container.php`.
+This script now creates an `Application` instance and exposes its service container so bindings stay identical to the main runtime.